-In this subsection, I attempt an empirical analysis of the relation between movements in flow data and macroeconomic variables.21 In Section IV.B, I will employ a vector autoregression (VAR) model to examine the properties of flow data as an information variable.
-Then in Section IV.C, I will apply the approach of Bleakley et al. (1999) to the case of Japan and attempt to improve the forecasting power of the Phillips curve by using flow data.
+In this section, I attempt an empirical analysis of the relation between movements in flow data and macroeconomic variables.21 In Section IV.
+B, I will employ a VAR model to examine the properties of flow data as an information variable.
+Then in Section IV.
+C, I will apply the approach of Bleakley, Ferris, and Fuhrer (1999) to the case of Japan and will attempt to improve the forecasting power of the Phillips curve by using flow data.

-The objective of the following analysis is to present an example of the usefulness of flow data for future research, and to illustrate how flow data can provide additional information that can supplement prior research.
+The objective of the following analysis is to present an example of the usefulness of flow data for future research, and to illustrate how flow data can provide additional information which can supplement prior research.